 How safe is Portugal in terms of natural disasters?

-Portugal is generally safe from natural disasters.
+If you have wondered, “How safe is Portugal from natural disasters?”, you will be happy to know that the country is generally safe and prepared for natural disasters.
 Although the devastating earthquake of 1755 is well-known, such events are now extremely rare.
 Recently, the primary natural disaster risks have been wildfires in rural areas and occasional flooding.
 It’s wise to stay updated with local media for any severe weather warnings.

 What is the safest country in the world?